 The trading of the Company's shares with the PSE remains suspended in view of the Company's capital deficiency.
 The capital deficiency is caused primarily by the debts that the Company will be converting to equity in accordance with its Rehabilitation Plan.
-Once the Company's application to increase its authorized capital by Philippine Pesos: Eight Billion Eight Hundred Million (PhP 8,800,000,000.00) is approved by the SEC, it will be able to issue the Series "A", "B", and "C" Serial Redeemable Preferred Stocks in accordance with the Rehabilitation Plan.
+With the Company's increased authorized capital stock, it can now proceed to issue the Series "A", "B", and "C" Serial Redeemable Preferred Stocks to its creditors in accordance with its Rehabilitation Plan.
 This will substantially address the issue on capital deficiency.

-The Company is still in the process of implementing the provisions of its Rehabilitation Plan as of 31 July 2023 which includes the debt-to equity conversion and issuance of the Series "A", "B", and "C" Serial Redeemable Preferred Stocks.
+The Company is still in the process of implementing the provisions of its Rehabilitation Plan as of the date of this report.